Group Study Rooms

 boston college law library

 Group study rooms sometimes are used for law school classes or interviews.
-These will be clearly marked in the reservation book, and take precedence over other requests for these rooms.
+These reservations take precedence over other requests for these rooms.

 Four of the group study rooms on Level 3 are equipped with an interlock door system.
 These rooms each have two doors, one of which opens into the library; the other opens into the law school corridor.
 One of the two doors is locked at all times.
 Generally the doors opening into the library are unlocked.
 However, when the rooms are being used as interview rooms, entrance is via the doors in the law school corridor.
 Entrance via the library is not possible during that time.